assareh/field-workshops-vault/docs/slides/multi-cloud/vault-oss/vault-0.md

 * Favorite Text Editor

 ???
-* Use this slide to introduce yourself, give a little bit of your background story, then go around the room and have all your participants introduce themselves.
+**Let's start with introductions.
+Give us your name, job title, any secrets management experience, and finally your favorite text editor.
+There are no wrong answers here.
+Except for Notepad.
+Notepad++ is ok though.**

-* The favorite text editor question is a good ice breaker, but perhaps more importantly it gives you an immediate gauge of how technical your users are.
+If your audience is less than 25 people you can quickly go through the room and ask everyone to introduce themselves.
+The text editor question is a fun ice breaker, and it also gives you a quick barometer on how technical your students are.

+**Rest assured you don't need to be an expert at vi to use Vault.**

+Now introduce yourself, tell a story, give the audience something to think about.

 ---
 name: Table-of-Contents